troysalt/troysalt.github.io/_posts/QGIS_ChromeOS.md

     sudo apt-get upgrade
     sudo apt-get install QGIS

 Unfortunately this installs version 2.14 "Essen".
+This version was released almost 4 years ago, so we'll have to add another repository to
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNzgwMTM0NTJdfQ==
+eyJoaXN0b3J5IjpbLTEyNDU0OTQ1NDBdfQ==
 -->